Wind Energy Development Spurs Economic Growth

 Since 2005, American wind power has attracted more than $100 billion in new investment.
 At the current rate, the wind industry is investing between $10 billion and $20 billion per year in the U.S. economy.
 A significant incentive for this investment has been the federal Production Tax Credit (PTC), which was extended by Congress for a five years, with a gradual phase-down, on December 18, 2015.

 Wind Turbine Original Equipment Manufacturers (OEMs)

 Wind turbine manufacturing represents a growing segment and business opportunity in the wind energy industry.
-More than 400 American manufacturing plants build wind components, towers and blades.
-Now, more than 50% of a U.S.-installed turbine’s value is produced in America, a twelve-fold increase from just a few years ago.
-Some turbine manufacturers plan to make 100% of their components in America, and the trend is expected to continue.
+More than 500 American manufacturing plants build wind components, towers and blades.
+Now, more than 50 percent of a U.S.-installed turbine’s value is produced in America, a twelve-fold increase from just a few years ago.
+Some turbine manufacturers plan to make 100 percent of their components in America, and the trend is expected to continue.

 Wind turbines have more than 8,000 components, in such areas as:

 - Power transmission.
 Wind turbines have a sizable and complex power transmission system, requiring bearings, couplings, gears, hydraulic systems, brakes, machined and fabricated components, and shafts, among other components.

 - Electrical.
 The electrical system is a critical part of a wind turbine.
 Common components include power converters, controls, sensors, and generator components.